30 Indian cities dominate global list of 100 cities with highest overall water risk

 A WWF-India press statement said multi-stakeholder engagement and ownership involving local communities is key in creating and conserving sustainable water infrastructure and rejuvenating urban freshwater systems.
 There are many initiatives across the country that can be scaled up where multi-stakeholder groups have come together and revived wetlands such as Bashettihalli wetland in Bengaluru and the Sirpur Lake in Indore.

-Urban planning and wetland conservation needs to be integrated to ensure zero loss of freshwater systems in the urban areas.
+Urban planning and wetland conservation need to be integrated to ensure zero loss of freshwater systems in the urban areas.

 While improving urban water infrastructure and cutting water consumption will help reduce water risks, Nature-based Solutions – such as restoring degraded watersheds, reconnecting rivers to their floodplains, and restoring or creating urban wetlands – are critical to avoiding the worst-case scenario and to safeguarding economies and human wellbeing.
 Public funds will be needed in some cases, but bankable water solutions also offer effective ways to invest in projects that can enhance the health of freshwater ecosystems, reduce water risk and generate returns.